 If Run in background is enabled in the Player settings for the WebGL platform, or if you enable Application.runInBackground, your content continues to run when the canvas or the browser window loses focus.

 When you don’t want to throttle performance, set this API to the default value of –1, rather then to a high value.
-This allows the browser to adjust the frame rate for the smoothest animation in the browser’s render loop, and may produce better results than Unity trying to do its own main loop timing to match a target frame rate.
+This allows the browser to adjust the frame rate for the smoothest animation in the browser’s render loop, and might produce better results than Unity trying to do its own main loop timing to match a target frame rate.

 Did you find this page useful?
 Please give it a rating: